WaVEV/django-mongodb-backend/docs/source/ref/models/search.rst

 :class:`~django.db.models.expressions.Col` instance.
 The ``value`` argument must be a string or a :class:`~django.db.models.expressions.Value`.

 ``SearchEquals`` objects can be reused and combined with other search expressions.

-See :ref:`search-operations-combinable`
+See :ref:`search-operations-combinable`.

 ``SearchAutocomplete``
 ======================